 What stuck me at the time is how negative the commentary was toward its business.
-I wonder how much was related to the performance of the business empire versus the fact that the Dow Jones Industrial Average outperformed McDonald’s stock significantly over that time.
+I wonder how much was related to the performance of the business empire versus the fact that the Dow Jones Industrial Average outperformed McDonald’s over that time.
 I don’t just mean from financial media either (you know the old “millennials don’t eat unhealthy food” argument).
-The company itself was gloomy to the point that former CEO Don Thompson lost his job due the sales growth data.
+The company itself was gloomy to the point that former CEO Don Thompson lost his job due to sales growth data.

-In any case I downloaded 10-K forms for the past decade to see how noticeable the poor performance actually was.
+In any case, I downloaded 10-K forms for the past decade to see how noticeable the poor performance actually was.
 Luckily the company is pretty helpful when it comes to breaking down its sales.
 Now, by ‘sales’ I’m referring to actual purchases that take place in McDonald’s outlets in the United States – both company owned and franchised.
 This is different to the company’s annual revenue which consists largely of rent and other fees from franchisees.
 I’ll focus on the USA as there are obviously no foreign exchange effects to deal with.
-(Indeed a quick glance at the US Dollar Index indicates it strengthened massively vis-a-vis the foreign currency basket between 2011 and 2015).
+(Indeed, a quick glance at the US Dollar Index indicates it strengthened massively vis-a-vis the foreign currency basket between 2011 and 2015).